asyncy/microservice.guide/schema/actions/README.md

 Define the `arguments` (input data) that the action accepts.

 An `action` **MUST** declare all arguments it accepts.
-Each argument, will have the following information about them.
+Each argument, will have the following information about it:

 <json-table>
 <p>